-Examine your new elements.
-Look to see the wire thickness is similar to that of the old ones.
-Look to see that the coils per inch and the diameter of the coils are also similar.
-Using your multimeter check the resistance of your new element.
-Compare to the factory resistance value(s) for your kiln's elements.
-Your reading should be no more than one ohm off (less for elements with ohm readings of less than 10 ohms).
-If you have received the wrong element in error call the factory to get it exchanged.
-This is the time to deal with the problem.
-DO NOT WAIT UNTIL YOU HAVE STARTED THE JOB, STRETCHED THE ELEMENT OR EVEN INSTALLED IT BECAUSE AT THAT POINT YOU WOULD NOT BE ABLE TO RETURN IT.
+Thoroughly inspect your new elements.
+Ensure the wire thickness is similar to that of the old ones.
+Verify that the coils per inch and the diameter of the coils are also similar.
+Use your multimeter to check the resistance of your new element.
+Place the probes on the element tail about 3" away from the beginning of the coil.
+Compare it to your kiln's elements' factory resistance value(s).
+Your reading should be no more than one Ohm off (less for elements with Ohm readings of less than 10 Ohms).
+If you have received the wrong element in error, don't hesitate to call the factory to get it exchanged.
+This is the time to address any issues.
+DO NOT WAIT UNTIL YOU STARTED THE JOB, STRETCHED THE ELEMENT, OR EVEN INSTALLED IT BECAUSE, AT THAT POINT, YOU COULD NOT RETURN IT.